YuriGor/mongoose-slug-updater/README.md

 If you don't want to define your field as unique for some reasons, but still need slug to be unique,<br>
 you can use `unique_slug:true` option instead of `unique`.<br>
 This option will not cause index creation, but still will be considered by the plugin.

+`force_id` option will append shortId even if no duplicates were found.<br>
+This is useful for applications with high chance of concurrent modification of unique fields.<br>
+Check for conflict made by plugin is not atomic with subsequent insert/update operation,<br>
+so there is a possibility of external data change in the moment between check and write.<br>
+If this happened, mongo will throw unique index violation error.<br>
+Chances of such case higher for counter unique mode, but with shortId this is possible too.<br>
+You can just retry operation, so plugin will check collection again and regenerate correct unique slug.<br>
+Or you can set `force_id` option - this will solve the problem completely, but you will pay for this by less readabilty of your slugs, because they will *always* be appended with random string.

+In most cases write operations not so frequent to care about possible conflicts.

+note: `force_id` option will also overwite `unique` to the `true`, and `slug_padding_size` option will be ignored.

 ### Unique slug within a group